awsdocs/aws-lambda-developer-guide/doc_source/configuration-versions.md

 You can use versions to manage the deployment of your functions\.
 For example, you can publish a new version of a function for beta testing without affecting users of the stable production version\.
 Lambda creates a new version of your function each time that you publish the function\.
 The new version is a copy of the unpublished version of the function\.

+**Note**
+Lambda doesn't create a new version if the code in the unpublished version is the same as the previous published version\.
+You need to deploy code changes in $LATEST before you can create a new version\.

 A function version includes the following information:
 + The function code and all associated dependencies\.
 + The Lambda runtime that invokes the function\.
-+ All of the function settings, including the environment variables\.
++ All the function settings, including the environment variables\.
 + A unique Amazon Resource Name \(ARN\) to identify the specific version of the function\.

 **Topics**